pnp/cli-microsoft365/docs/manual/docs/cmd/graph/o365group/o365group-user-list.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

-## Remarks

-To list users in the specified Office 365 Group or Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples

 List all users and their role in the specified Office 365 group